alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 **Main point: in the code above, you're responsible for `null` checks, initializing the user variable outside `try/catch`, and stopping (early return/throwing an `exception`).
-It's easy to repeat, it's noisy, and easy to get wrong.**
+It's noisy, and easy to get wrong.**

 In larger apps, `exceptions` often surface far from where you want domain context, so you either catch at boundaries (log/translate once) or add local `try/catch` only when you truly need extra context.